Multicell experiments for marginal treatment effect estimation of digital ads: Empirical approach

 The approximation method described above allows us to estimate the parameters $\lambda_1$ and $\lambda_0$ from data.
 These estimates can then be used for decision-making, for instance, through the optimization problem given in Section \ref{sec:dp2}.

 To see this more clearly, we plug (\ref{eq:app_mtr_til}) back into (\ref{eq:dec_problem3}), which yields the following approximated version of the firm's optimization problem:

-A naive approach would be to plug estimates of $\lambda_1$ and $\lambda_0$, say, $\hat{\lambda}_1$ and $\hat{\lambda}_0$ into (\ref{eq:dec_prob_app}) and solve for the optimal $\nu$.
+A naive approach would be to plug estimates of $\lambda_1$ and $\lambda_0$, say, $\hat{\lambda}_1$ and $\hat{\lambda}_0$ into (\ref{eq:dec_prob_app}) and solve for the optimal $\phi$.
 However, this plug-in approach ignores the uncertainty around the estimates $\hat{\lambda}_1$ and $\hat{\lambda}_0$, which should be accounted for when solving a statistical decision theory problem.
 Even though there are many different criteria to solve such problems, we adopt a Bayesian approach due to its convenience.
-This approach first integrates the objective function with respect to the unknown parameters---in this case, $\lambda_1$ and $\lambda_0$---using their posterior distribution given the data, and then solves the resulting optimization problem.
+This approach first integrates the objective function with respect to the unknown parameters ($\lambda_1$ and $\lambda_0$) using their posterior distribution given the data, and then solves the resulting optimization problem.\footnote{The decision maker could potentially incorporate uncertainty in $\kappa(\cdot)$ as well.}